eCubed/DevNotes/ef-migrations.md

     }
 ```

-The constructor utilizes `base("MyStuff")`, which tells the system to go find the connection string in web.config with
+The constructor utilizes `base("name=MyStuffConnectionString")`, which tells the system to go find the connection string in web.config with
-the name `MyStuff`.
-Note that the resulting database name once migrated will also be `MyStuff`, so we'll need to stick to this convention of
-naming our connection strings.
+the name `MyStuffConnectionString`.
 In our library, we don't have a web.config, so we'll need to create an app that references our library.

 ## Creation of the Migration App